 When you're deciding between hardwood and engineered hardwood, there are a lot of factors to consider.
 While hardwood may last longer, engineered hardwood provides flexible finishes, lower prices, and quicker installation.
 Plus, it's a great hardwood alternative in high-moisture areas.

 How does engineered hardwood compare when it comes to cleaning?
-We've tested all sorts of methods and found that cleaning floors made of engineered hardwood is a breeze.
+We've tested all sorts of methods and are here to tell you the secrets to cleaning engineered hardwood floors.
+Read on to learn how to clean engineered hardwood floors, the best cleaner for engineered hardwood floors, and what to avoid.

 One of the biggest concerns with any type of hardwood floor is scratching or scuff marks.
 Modern engineered flooring is much more scratch-resistant than many of the alternatives, but regular cleaning is the best way to prevent scratching from occurring.